-The topography of the eastern Baltic has been largely shaped by Pleistocene glaciations, where Weichselian glaciation (SIS)contributed to present day topography.
+The topography of the eastern Baltic has been largely shaped by Pleistocene glaciations, where Weichselian glaciation (SIS) contributed to present-day topography.
 The region is currently situated in the hemiboreal vegetation zone, within the transitional zone between the boreal and nemoral forest zones of Europe.
-Estonia and Latvia are located between 56°N and 59.5°N on the eastern coast of the Baltic Sea in a transitional area from maritime to continental climate, characterized by a west-east gradient in the continentality of the climate.
+Estonia and Latvia are located between 56 and 59.5° N on the eastern coast of the Baltic Sea in a transitional area from maritime to continental climate, characterised by a west-east gradient in the continentality of the climate.
 Climatic conditions are mainly determined by high cyclonic activity and the prevalence of westerlies (Jaagus et al., 2010).
-The mean annual temperature in Estonia varies between 4.1-6.5 °C (Riigi Ilmateenistus, 2021).
+The mean annual temperature in Estonia varies between 4.1 and 6.5 °C (Riigi Ilmateenistus, 2021).
 The mean annual temperature in Latvia is 7.2 °C (Krauklis and Draveniece, 2004).
-The snow cover in Estonia persists from December to late March (Jaagus, 1997) and in Latvia from December to March/April (Draveniece, 2009, Krauklis and Draveniece, 2004).
+The snow cover in Estonia persists from December to late March (Jaagus, 1997) and in Latvia from December to March-April (Draveniece, 2009; Krauklis and Draveniece, 2004).

-The vegetation types during the Lateglacial period in the eastern Baltics spanned from arctic tundra in North Estonia to mixed forests in Latvia (Amon et al., 2014; Veski et al., 2012).
-The vegetation dynamics is influenced by Lateglacial hemispheric climate fluctuations (Rasmussen et al., 2014) as well as by the local factors (Amon et al., 2014).
-In the Lateglacial period (14500-11700 cal yr BP) an important palaeogeographical feature of the deglaciated eastern Baltic region was the formation of ice lakes (Vassiljev and Saarse, 2013; Rosentau et al., 2009; Amon et al., 2014).
-The vegetation communities during the Lateglacial period in the study region, as described by plant macrofossil and pollen records, spanned from pioneer snow-patch tundra to mixed boreal forests (Amon et al., 2012, 2014, 2016).
+The vegetation types during the Late Glacial period in the eastern Baltic region spanned from arctic tundra in North Estonia to mixed forests in Latvia (Amon et al., 2014; Veski et al., 2012).
+The vegetation dynamics are influenced by Late Glacial hemispheric climate fluctuations (Rasmussen et al., 2014), as well as by local factors (Amon et al., 2014).
+In the Late Glacial period (14 500-11 700 cal yr BP), an important palaeogeographical feature of the deglaciated eastern Baltic region was the formation of ice lakes (Vassiljev and Saarse, 2013; Rosentau et al., 2009; Amon et al., 2014).
+The vegetation communities during the Late Glacial period in the study region, as described by plant macrofossil and pollen records, spanned from pioneer snow-patch tundra to mixed boreal forests (Amon et al., 2012, 2014, 2016).

-The present study explores the rich subfossil dwarf birch (B. nana) leaf records from two sites, namely Lake Kosilase and Lake Lielais Svetinu (L. Svetinu) ~200 km southeast of Lake Kosilase (Fig. 1).
+The present study explores the rich subfossil dwarf birch (B. nana) leaf records from two sites, namely Lake Kosilase and Lake Lielais Svetinu (L. Svetinu) ~ 200 km southeast of Lake Kosilase (Fig. 1).

-Lake Kosilase (58°20.57 N; 25°39.
-48 E) is a small (1.8 ha) lake located in central Estonia.
-Lake L. Svetinu (18.8 ha) is located in eastern Latvia (56°45.5 N; 27°08.8 E).
+Lake Kosilase $(58^{\circ}20.57' \text{ N}, 25^{\circ}39.48' \text{ E})$ is a small (1.8 ha) lake located in central Estonia.
+Lake L. Svetinu (18.8 ha) is located in eastern Latvia (56°45.5' N, 27°08.8' E).
 The postglacial sediments of Lake L. Svetinu have been studied using multiple palaeoecological proxies: chronology and vegetation proxies (Veski et al., 2012), phytoplankton (Stivrins et al., 2015), palaeotemperature reconstructions (Veski et al., 2015), and ancient DNA (Kisand et al., 2018).